strangerstudios/pmpro-woocommerce/readme.txt

 1. Upload the `pmpro-woocommerce` directory to the `/wp-content/plugins/` directory of your site.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

+Or install directly from the Plugin Repository using the Plugins system in WordPress.

 == Frequently Asked Questions ==